A small sampling of our two tone wedding bands and two tone engagement rings!

-Our Bordered Rope Wedding Ring, pictured here with 14K Gold borders and Sterling Silver center.
+One of our best loved mixed metal wedding bands, our Bordered Rope Wedding Ring is pictured here with 14K Gold borders and Sterling Silver center.
 Explore our Rope Collection.

 You can also choose to have a more pictorial motif, such this two tone wedding band design featuring a floral motif:

-Our Borderless Persephone Wedding Ring with Gems, shown here with 18K Yellow Gold design over 14K White Gold Base.
+Our Borderless Persephone Wedding Ring with Gems, one of our two tone wedding rings with diamonds, is shown here with 18K Yellow Gold design over 14K White Gold Base.
 Explore our Persephone Collection.

 6. Two Tone Wedding Band Style Recommendations

-If you see something that you like but isn’t quite right and you are working with a custom jeweler that specializes in two tone wedding bands, then it is often possible to vary the width of the design to accommodate wearing a wedding ring and engagement ring at the same time.
+If you see something that you like but isn’t quite right, and you are working with a custom jeweler that specializes in two tone wedding bands, then it is often possible to vary the width of the design to accommodate wearing a wedding ring and two tone engagement ring at the same time.

 You can also mix and match style elements in order to accommodate a common motif.
-For example, our Flores Collection can be modified basically any way you desire, and is shown on our site in a huge range of styles.
+For example, our Flores Collection—which features many two tone wedding rings for her and him as well as two tone gold engagement rings—can be modified basically any way you desire, and is shown on our site in a huge range of styles.